Rareresource.com

 Argentinosaurus Dinosaur

-Argentinosaurus ("Argentina lizard") is a new discovery.
+Argentinosaurus Dinosaurs ("silver lizard") is a new discovery.
 The type species, A. huinculensis, was only described and published (by the Argentinean paleontologists José F. Bonaparte and Rodolfo Coria) in 1993.
+Argentinosaurus are displayed at Atlanta's Fernbank Museum of Natural History.
 Its more exact time-frame within the Cretaceous is the Albian to Cenomanian epochs, 112.2 to 93.5 mya.

 The fossil finding site is in the Rio Limay Formation in Neuquén Province, Argentina.
 Due to the huge size of each bone, Rodolfo Coria apparently stated "God forbid we ever find a whole one" to National Geographic Magazine, who were covering the event.